Isfahan City Center: History

-The mall was developed by Masoud Sarrami through his firm, Prestige Land Iran Co.
-Sarrami was confident that the venture would succeed, being cautiously hopeful in 2016 that the sanctions against Iran would eventually be lifted.
+The mall was developed by Masoud Sarrami and MehdiJahangiri through his firm, Prestige Land Iran Co. he was confident that the venture would succeed, being cautiously hopeful in 2016 that the sanctions against Iran would eventually be lifted.
 He even toyed with the idea of attracting Donald Trump to invest in the hotel aspect of the project.

+Fadak City Center

+Prestigeland opened another 6000 square meter Fadak Mall in North Center East of the city, it opened in 2021.